the-turing-way/the-turing-way/book/content/outreach/outreach.md

 like a journalist rather than like a researcher.
-Outreach involves presenting the big picture results without necessarily going into the details that you might find interesting as a researcher, developing relationships with people that can help disseminate your research, and advocating for data literacy in general within your institution.
+Outreach involves presenting the big picture results without necessarily going into the details that you might find interesting as a researcher, developing relationships with people that can help disseminate your research, and advocating for data literacy in general within and outside of your institution.
 We hope that the material contained in this chapter will help you be an advocate for your own research and for your discipline and ensure that your work has maximal impact.

 ## Table of contents